My Home QTH is Joplin, Missouri.

-My Current antenna is an antenna that W4RNL modeled and wrote about: a 135' center fed Inverted-L. One leg is 65 ft horizontal, and the other leg is 65 ft vertical; fed with 400 ohm ladder line.
+This antenna was an antenna that W4RNL modeled and wrote about: a 135' center fed Inverted-L. One leg was 65 ft horizontal, and the other leg was 65 ft vertical; fed with 400 ohm ladder line.
 It was fed at the 75 ft level.
 The late Cebic wrote that the 135' ft Inverted-L has decent gain figures and low take off angles, I decided to put it up and give it a try.
 I shot the line up there with a compound bow and arrow with fishing line attached.

-The photo below is the new antenna.
-The Horizontal antenna runs in the 333 degree direction.
-The antenna is fed at the top.
+The photo below is the Inv-L before it came down.
+The Horizontal wire ran in the 333 degree direction.
+The antenna was fed at the top.
 I have highlighted the vertical wire with a thin, black line (look carefully).
-It runs down to the yard tied off with a short piece of white rope and an insulator.
-The feedpoint up at the upside-down L is fed with ladder line, it then goes to the back of the house to a 4:1 remote balun and a short run of coax to the tuner.
+It ran down to the yard tied off with a short piece of white rope and an insulator.
+The feedpoint up at the upside-down L was fed with ladder line, it then went to the back of the house to a 4:1 remote balun and a short run of coax to the tuner.
 I thought I would leave the antenna notes, and photo here as an record of the antenna.